Continuous integration for Django projects

 Connecting a project to CircleCI

 Then, log into CircleCI to view the dashboard.
 If you don’t have an account, you can sign up for a free one here.
-On your dashboard page, click Add Projects and then click on the project name you are using.
+On your dashboard page, select the organization, click Projects (A in the screenshot below), and then click Set Up Project (arrow in the screenshot below) adjacent to the project name you are using.
 In my case, the name is django_girls_complete

 .